glassroom/generalized_orders_of_magnitude/README.md

 # generalized_orders_of_magnitude

 Initial reference implementation of generalized orders of magnitude (GOOMs), for Pytorch.
-The GOOMs implemented in this repository are complex-typed Pytorch tensors that exponentiate elementwise to floating-point tensors.
-They enable you to work with real numbers that exceed the limits of float32 and float64.
+This repository implements GOOMs complex-typed Pytorch tensors that exponentiate elementwise to floating-point tensors.
+They enable you to work with real numbers that exceed the limits of torch.float32 and torch.float64.

 TODO: A simple example showing floats failing but GOOMs succeeding